voteaire/voteaire-onchain-spec/README.md

 JSON schemas are contained within the schemas directory and describe the format of the metadata stored on-chain.
 Voteaire uses the metadata key 1916 to store ballot proposals and votes.
 1916 was selected as it was the first year in which women allowed to vote in Canada.

+The Voteaire specification is versioned, and is currently at version 1.0.1.

 ## Vote Counting
 Before starting note that some conditions must be met for a vote to be valid. some of these are:
 * The wallet ***must be staked*** in order for votes to be valid.
 * If a user submits multiple votes, only the first one will count.
+* Vote must be submitted as part of a delegation transaction.
+    * Note: Voteaire will re-delegate to the same pool you are currently delegated to, so there will be no impact on your delegation status or your rewards.

 Voteaire offers three types of polls, the votes in each of these behave differently and are weighted depending on different factors, these are: